 |Bus 19||Online (EN)||Tarján, Víztorony Tér TO Makkosház||23 Mins|

 |Bus 20||Online (HU)||Petőfitelep (Fő Tér) TO Vadkerti Tér||30 Mins||Entire Journey|

 |Bus 20||Online (HU)||Vadkerti Tér TO Petőfitelep (Fő Tér)||30 Mins||Entire Journey|

 |Bus 21||Online (HU)||Személy Pu TO Új-Petőfitelep|

-Do not forget that you can take many How To Use menetrendek.hu Bus Websiteshort and long bus/coach journeys from Mars Tér bus/coach station to other places within Hungary simply because Szeged is a terminus and leaving point.
-And if you want to visit other parts of Europe that border Hungary, such as Romania and Serbia, you might like to travel by Aeroplane, Train and/or Boat!
+Do not forget that you can take many How To Use menetrendek.hu Bus Websiteshort and long bus/coach journeys from Mars Tér bus/coach station to Travel To Other Places Within Hungaryother places within Hungary simply because Szeged is a terminus and leaving point.
+And if you want to visit other parts of Europe that border Hungary, such as Romania and Serbia, you might like to travel by Aeroplane, Train and/or Boat.

 Below is an actual time recording from my apartment in Szeged to London-Luton Airport (UK) via Budapest International Airport (Hungary):